How to Fix "The Remote Computer Requires Network Level Authentication" - Qiling

 remote desktop session host

 Step 5.
-Double-click on the option "Require user authentication for remote connections by using Network Level Authentication" and select the "Disabled" checkbox.
+To disable Network Level Authentication, double-click on the option "Require user authentication for remote connections by using Network Level Authentication" and select the "Disabled" checkbox.

 disable require user authentication